Warehouse / Industrial Lease Agreement (Australia)

 A Warehouse and Industrial Lease Agreement is required whenever industrial, warehouse, or logistics premises are leased in Australia.
 The agreement is essential at the commencement of any tenancy, but the investment of time in getting it right pays dividends throughout the entire lease term.

 For landlords, the agreement is the primary mechanism for protecting the value of the industrial property.
-A well-drafted lease protects the landlord's income stream through clear rent review mechanisms, ensures the tenant meets outgoings obligations, limits the landlord's liability for the tenant's operations, and — critically — includes make good obligations that ensure the premises are returned in an acceptable condition at the end of the lease.
+A well-drafted lease protects the landlord's income stream through clear rent review mechanisms, confirms the tenant meets outgoings obligations, limits the landlord's liability for the tenant's operations, and — critically — includes make good obligations that confirm the premises are returned in an acceptable condition at the end of the lease.
 Industrial premises can sustain significant damage from warehouse operations: forklift damage to floors and walls, racking penetrations in the slab, modifications to sprinkler systems, and chemical contamination from industrial processes.
 The make good clause is the landlord's primary protection against these risks.

 For tenants, the agreement defines the operational parameters of the tenancy.
 The permitted use clause must be broad enough to cover all current and reasonably foreseeable business activities — a clause that is too narrow can prevent the tenant from adapting their operations as their business evolves.
 The outgoings obligations must be clearly understood and budgeted — industrial outgoings can be substantial, particularly in modern facilities with sophisticated fire suppression, environmental monitoring, and security systems.
 And the make good obligations must be costed before the lease is signed, not at the end of the term when it may be too late to budget for them.